michelc/QuickHtml/readme.md

 ### layout.html

 This a pure html file which contains the template for all the pages of your website.
-Inside this html code, you can use 3 "variables" data to personalize the content of the final page.
+Inside this html code, you can use 4 "variables" data to personalize the content of the final page.

 * `{{ title }}` define the current page title,
+* `{{ description }}` is the content for the description meta header,
 * `{{ index }}` should be a title for the index page in the current folder,
 * `{{ id }}` can be used to identify the page.